 Another space-saving frame is a Murphy bed, which are known to be attached to the wall and brought down when needed.
 That way, the area can be used for another purpose without it taking up so much room!

-LINENSPA Hybrid mattress is best made for a Murphy bed, as it's lightweight and thin enough to fit the bed frame without scrimping on comfort.
+LINENSPA Hybrid mattress is my choice, as it lightweight and thin enough to fit the murphy bed without scrimping on comfort.
 It feels as soft as it looks, and I've had great nights of sleep here at a more affordable price.

 If you're looking for an adequate bed for the guest room or living area for family members and friends, then the folding futon mattress will work well.
 It's way more comfortable than sleeping on the couch or carpeted floor!